markh-de/KiVar/README.md

 Basic terms used in this document:

  * **Aspect:**
    A dimension of variation changes, which are defined by _Choices_ (see below).
 One PCB design can refer to multiple aspects.
 Each component, which makes use of KiVar variations, must refer to exactly one aspect identifier.
+   For example, an Aspect can be the I²C address of an EEPROM IC, using an identifier like `EEPROM_I2C_ADDR`.

  * **Choice:**
    A set of values (component values or field contents) and/or properties to be assigned to specific components.
 A Choice is always related to a specific _Aspect_.
+   For example, possible Choices for the I²C address Aspect could be `0x50`, `0x51`, `0x52`, `0x53`.

  * **Configuration:**
    A fully defined selection of _specific_ _Choices_ for _all_ available _Aspects_.
 In other words, one specific board assembly variant state.
+   An example is shown in the following section.

 #### Fundamentals